Coronary stent

-A coronary stent is a tube-shaped device placed in the coronary arteries that supply blood to the heart, to keep the arteries open in the treatment of coronary heart disease.
-It is used in a procedure called percutaneous coronary intervention (PCI).
-Coronary stents are now used in more than 90% of PCI procedures.
-Stents reduce angina (chest pain) and have been shown to improve survival and decrease adverse events in an acute myocardial infarction.
+A coronary stent is a tube-shaped device placed in the coronary arteries that supply blood to the heart, to keep the arteries open in patients suffering from coronary heart disease.
+The vast majority of stents used in modern interventional cardiology are drug-eluting stents (DES).
+They are used in a medical procedure called percutaneous coronary intervention (PCI).
+Coronary stents are divided into two broad types: drug-eluting and bare metal stents.
+As of 2023, drug-eluting stents were used in more than 90% of all PCI procedures.
+Stents reduce angina (chest pain) and have been shown to improve survival and decrease adverse events after a patient has suffered a heart attack—medically termed an acute myocardial infarction.

-Similar stents and procedures are used in non-coronary vessels (e.g., in the legs in peripheral artery disease).
+Similar stents and stenting procedures are used in atherosclerosis of arterial vessels of the limbs—particularly in the legs, such as in peripheral artery disease.